Mar Roukouz

-Mar Roukouz or Mar Roukoz (مار روكز translit.
-Mar Roukouz) is a village in the Matn District of the Mount Lebanon Governorate, Lebanon.
+Mar Roukouz or Mar Roukoz (مار روكز) is a village in the Matn District of the Mount Lebanon Governorate, Lebanon.

 Overview

 Mar Roukoz is mostly a residential region.
 Notable places include the School of Engineering and the Faculty of Science of Saint Joseph University, as well as several country clubs, and a water park.

 The village is under the administration of the Municipality of Dekwaneh, and is officially a part of the region of Dahr el Hossein.

 Etymology

 The region is named after Saint Roch (Mar Roukoz in Arabic) Monastery which is built on a prominent hill, and serves as the headquarters of the Maronite Antonine Order.
 The monastery was established in 1768.